flipacholas/Architecture-of-consoles/articles/master-system.md

 ## Graphics

 The drawings on the screen are produced by a proprietary chip called **Video Display Processor** or 'VDP'.
-Internally, it has the same design of the Texas instrument TMS9918 (used in the SG-1000), but enhanced with more features which we will discuss in the following sections.
+Internally, it has the same design as the Texas instrument TMS9918 (used in the SG-1000) though enhanced with more features which we will discuss in the following sections.

 #### Organising the content